tscholze/kotlin-spaces-app-onthisday/README.md

 ## What?
 This is my very first JetBrains Space application.
 It's mainly a simple chat bot that requests data from [Albin Larsson](https://byabbe.se/)'s [open Wikipedia API](https://byabbe.se/on-this-day/#/default/get__month___day__events_json) and renders it in a DM reply.

+## Installation

-You can install it from the [JetBrains Plugin Marketstore page](https://plugins.jetbrains.com/plugin/20132-on-this-day--a-conversation-starter-bot)
+You can install it from the [JetBrains Plugin Marketstore page](https://plugins.jetbrains.com/plugin/20132-on-this-day--a-conversation-starter-bot).
+Please be aware that the service behind the bot could disappear at any time.

 ## Features
 Following commands are supported: